Current RML Fellow Robert Anen works on the film collection at Old Westbury Gardens in Old Westbury, NY.

 About the Regional Media Legacies Project

 NYU MIAP’s RML launched the core of its program in Fall 2019 with the appointment of a post-graduate fellow based in Long Island and a student internship onsite in Brooklyn.
 The 2019/2020 academic year focused on researching, identifying, and assessing existing audiovisual collections held in select memory institutions across the region.
-The final academic year of 2020/2021 will focus on working with the partner sites we have connected with to support them in moving toward long-term preservation goals, as well as continuing to research other hidden audiovisual collections, and sharing virtual education opportunities for interested regional stewards.
+A second post-graduate fellow was appointed in Fall 2020.
+The final academic year of 2020/2021 will focus on working with the partner sites the RML team has connected with to support them in moving toward documentation of their current audiovisual collections and long-term preservation goals.
+The RML team will also continue to research other hidden audiovisual collections and share virtual education opportunities for interested regional stewards.

 Selection of Historical Organizations